 Support of Research in Well-Funded Laboratories, if your laboratory receives a large amount of research support from non-NIGMS sources such that your total funding is in excess of $750,000 direct costs, your MIRA budget may be reduced.

-No. for example, if a PI submits an application for an NIGMS R01 for February 5/March 5, 2018 receipt dates, he or she would not be able to submit a MIRA application on May 17, 2018.
-If the PI submits a MIRA application on May 17, 2018, then he or she would not be able to submit a continuation of his or her current R01 until after the summary statement for the MIRA is available.
-The application and eligibility dates in 2017 require a PI to choose between submitting an R01 continuation or applying for a MIRA.
-Similar restrictions apply to future years of this FOA.
+No. for example, if a PI submits an application for an NIGMS R01 for February 5/March 5, 2019 receipt dates, he or she would not be able to submit a MIRA application on May 17, 2019.
+If the PI submits a MIRA application on May 17, 2019, then he or she would not be able to submit a continuation of his or her current R01 until after the summary statement for the MIRA is available.
+The application and eligibility dates in 2019 require a PI to choose between submitting an R01 continuation or applying for a MIRA.
+Similar restrictions apply to future years.

 Yes.
 HHMI investigators are eligible to apply for MIRA.
 The relationship between the work supported by HHMI and the work to be supported by NIGMS must be carefully explained but need not be separated into different projects and different specific aims.
 However, study sections, the National Advisory General Medical Sciences Council and NIGMS staff will take total support, including PI salary support by HHMI, into account when considering the appropriate budget level of a MIRA.
 Investigators with other types of